Kids Health

 4. If my child is healing from a concussion, what can I do to help them recover?

 Cynthia LaBella, MD, provided the post-concussive course and a brief rundown of what to expect if your child is healing from a concussion.
 “Immediately after the injury, there should be 24 to 48 hours of cognitive and physical rest, followed by gradual return to school and activity with increases made as tolerated by the child.
-Activity level should not bring on or worsen their symptoms,” she stated.
+Cognitive and physical activity should not cause more than a mild and brief increase in symptoms,” she stated.

 The experts also emphasized the importance of sleep and safety in the post-concussive period.
 “After a concussion, it is also important to reduce the risk for additional head injury.
 Further head injury or repeat concussion can worsen symptoms and the child’s function and significantly delay recovery.
 Sleep is also key to healing, and any sleep dysfunction should be addressed,” they noted.